-The long-awaited sequel to Cowspiracy from producers Kip Andersen and Keegan Kuhn has arrived – and it does not disappoint.
 The film follows Andersen as he interviews doctors, health professionals and others about diet and health.
 The film examines the connection between the meat, dairy and pharmaceutical industries, as well as various health organizations.
 Andersen tries to contact representatives from various health organizations, but is either fobbed off or comes away dissatisfied with their responses.

 Some of the claims made in the film include the following: